THE CHARTREUX CAT – AN EARLY HISTORY

 In Dictionnaire raisonné universel d'histoire naturelle : contenant l'histoire des animaux, des végétaux et des minéraux, et celle des corps célestes, des météores, and des autres principaux phénomenes de la nature; avec l'histoire et la description des drogues simples tirées des trois regnes ... plus, une table concordante des noms latins (Universal dictionary of natural history, containing the history of animals, vegetables, and minerals, celestial bodies, meteors, and other principal phenomena of nature; With the history and description of simple drugs drawn from the three kingdoms ... with a table of Latin names) 1775], Jacques Christophe Valmont de Bomare repeats Buffon’s description.

-Recent DNA research shows that the origin of the modern Chartreux was in ancient Persia, but this may be due to the outcrossing to Persians needed to save the breed after the First World War.
+Recent DNA research suggested that the origin of the modern Chartreux was in ancient Persia, but this is more likely to be due to outcrossing to Persians and British Shorthair by Paris Cat Club members after the First World War, particularly the use of a Persian stud, Japouk du Fouilloux, in the 1930s.

 19TH CENTURY CHARTREUX